Explore Charlecote this summer

 Wild about nature – what will you spot today?

 Nature is always right in front of you if you take a few quiet moments to look.

 Bring some binoculars and watch the birds and cheeky squirrels for a while.
-Seeing our fallow deer roaming the parkland is always a special part of any visit.
 Look out for the friendly robins in the gardens and watch the magnificent swans and herons on the river.
 Hunt for bugs and count butterflies too.

-Enjoy watching the deer from a few yards away and keep any children in your care close to you.
-They are wild animals, the bucks have large antlers, they can be unpredictable when startled.
-Our ranger and her team do not handle the deer and visitors should never attempt to touch the deer.
+Enjoy watching the fallow deer from a few yards away and keep any children in your care close to you.
+The deer are wild animals, the bucks have large antlers, they can be unpredictable when startled.
+Our Ranger and her team do not handle the deer and visitors should never attempt to touch the deer.